ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/template/create.rst

 Name
 ~~~~

 The name of the Template.
 This must be a single word with no spaces.
+You may
-You may use the letters a-z, the numbers 0-9, and the underscore and hyphen/dash characters.
-You should refrain from creating all-numeric Template names as they can cause confusion with Entry IDs used in URLs.
+use the letters a-z, the numbers 0-9, and the underscore and hyphen/dash
+characters.
+You should refrain from creating all-numeric Template names as they
+can cause confusion with Entry IDs used in URLs.

+.. _template-type-label:

 Type
 ~~~~